Author: Jeff White

 Cannonsville Reservoir Capacity | 100.8% | |

-Today will be 54 degrees with a mix of clouds and sun.
+Today will be 53 degrees, cloudy skies, with periods of light rain.
+Total rainfall over the day should be .07″.
 Wind will be 10 – 15 mph from the North.

 What’s Hatching: